 Social Value Task Group

-The Social Value Task Group has been convened to develop a definition of social value for the built environment.
-The ambition is for the definition to be applicable to all building types and asset classes, across all stages of the building lifecycle.
+In July 2020, the Social Value Task Group was convened to develop a definition of social value for the built environment.
+The ambition was for the definition to be applicable to all building types and asset classes, across all stages of the building lifecycle.

-- There is still a lot of confusion around social value in the context of the built environment
+- Confusion around social value in the context of the built environment.

 The task group includes representatives from the following organisations: